dunglas/mercure/README.md

 ### Hub

 The hub receives updates from the publisher on a dedicated HTTP endpoint.
-This endpoint MUST be exposed only trough a secure connection (HTTPS).
+This endpoint MUST be exposed only through a secure connection (HTTPS).

-WHen it receives an update, the hub dispatches it to subsribers using the established server-sent event connections.
+When it receives an update, the hub dispatches it to subsribers using the established server-sent event connections.

 This repository provides a full, high performance, implementation of a hub that can be used directly.

 An application CAN send events directly to the subscribers, without using an external hub server, if it is able to do so.
 In this case, it SHOULD not implement the endpoint to publish updates.
-This repository also contain a Go library that can be used in Go application to implement Mercure.
+This repository also contains a Go library that can be used in Go application to implement Mercure.

 The endpoint to publish updates is an HTTP URL accessed using the `POST` method.
 The request must be encoded using the `application/x-www-form-urlencoded` and contains the following data:

 * `iri`: the IRI of the updated resource
-* `data`: the resources's content
+* `data`: the resources' content

 The request MUST also contain an `Authorization` HTTP header containing the string `Bearer ` followed by a valid [JWT token (RFC7519)](https://tools.ietf.org/html/rfc7519) that the hub will check to ensure that the publisher is authorized to publish